jill-k/school-staff-demographics/README.md

 For the ACS data, we used the API to create a master dataframe of zip-code level data for variables of interest.
 <ul>
-<li>ACS Checkout</li>
+<li><a href="https://github.com/jill-k/school-staff-demographics/blob/master/acs/ACS%20Data%20Checkout.ipynb">ACS Checkout</a></li>
 </ul>

 <h3>Link to Analysis</h3>

 We focused our analysis on Questions 1-3 in our project proposal.

 <h1>Final Project Proposal</h1>